cybersearch2/classy_apps/README.md

 "ClassFy" is a working Android application which searches data structured as a tree.
-It showcases Classy Tools separate Android library whic provides an Android SQLite adapter and other features including an Android-specific Persistence Container and a Fast Text Search engine to support automatic search suggestions.
+It showcases Classy Tools separate Android library which provides an Android SQLite adapter and other features including an Android-specific Persistence Container and a Fast Text Search engine to support automatic search suggestions.